Orlando Bloom Celebrates Birthday With Leonardo DiCaprio in Morocco

 Dave Benett/Getty Images

 Orlando Bloom zoomed into his 41st birthday with a one exciting and fast-paced weekend.
-The Lord of the Rings star and his pal Leonardo DiCaprio celebrated by attending the third race of the Formula E season in Marrakesh, Morocco on Friday.
+The Lord of the Rings star and his pal Leonardo DiCaprio celebrated his bday weekend by attending the third race of the Formula E season in Marrakesh, Morocco on Friday.

 The Brit even got behind the wheel of one of the high-speed electric race cars after an action packed day of quad biking in the Moroccan desert on Friday.

-Sam Bird, fellow Brit and ABB FIA Formula E Championship leader, gave Bloom some helpful driving tips on the car that who wowed fans in the car - capable of reaching 0-62 m/h in 3 seconds, with a maximum top speed of 139 m/h.
+Sam Bird, fellow Brit and ABB FIA Formula E Championship leader, gave Bloom some helpful driving tips on the car that who wowed fans in the car, which is capable of reaching 0-62 m/h in 3 seconds, with a maximum top speed of 139 m/h.

 In the above photo, Bloom suited up and took a photo Alejandro Agag, founder and CEO of Formula E.